NelsonHeinzelmann/Projects/README.md

 # Get in Touch
 Feel free to explore the projects I have undertaken in this repository.
 If you have any questions, need further information, please don't hesitate to reach out to me via : nelson.heinzelmann@unil.ch

-Thank you for visiting my projects repository, and I hope you find the showcased projects insightful and engaging.
+Thank you for visiting my projects repository.